Research

 Climate intervention is the study of potential methods to intervene in the Earth system to reduce the risks of climate change alongside actions to reduce greenhouse gas emissions.
 I study stratospheric aerosol injection: a proposal to place reflective particles in the upper atmosphere, cooling the planet by blocking a small portion of incoming sunlight.
 I use output from Earth system modeling experiments to identify potential risks and benefits of this approach.

-I led a project to create a set of four short animated videos describing climate intervention for a general audience, focused on the work done by the Barnes, Hurrell, and Keys groups at CSU and our collaborators.
-Check them out at the Barnes Group website! [link]
+I led a project to create a set of four short animated videos describing climate intervention for a general audience, focused on the work done by the Barnes, Hurrell, and Keys groups and our collaborators.
+Check these videos out at the link here!

 PUBLICATIONS